browser-vm/open-deep-research/README.md

 ## API Key Management

-By default (`NEXT_PUBLIC_ENABLE_API_KEYS=true`), the app includes an API key input dialog that allows users to try out the research assistant directly in their browser using their own API keys.
+By default (`NEXT_PUBLIC_ENABLE_API_KEYS=true`), the app includes an API key input dialog that allows users to try out the research assistant directly in their browser using their own xAI API keys.
 Keys are stored securely in HTTP-only cookies and are never exposed to client-side JavaScript.

-For your own deployment, you can disable this dialog by setting `NEXT_PUBLIC_ENABLE_API_KEYS=false` and configure the API keys directly in your `.env.local` file instead.
+For your own deployment, you can disable this dialog by setting `NEXT_PUBLIC_ENABLE_API_KEYS=false` and configure the xAI API key directly in your `.env.local` file instead.

 ## License